-This award, in his name, recognizes an individual who has demonstrated a lasting commitment to the field of hematology through outstanding contributions to education, research, and practice.
+The Wallace H. Coulter Award for Lifetime Achievement in Hematology recognizes an individual who has demonstrated a lasting commitment to the field of hematology through outstanding contributions to education, research, and practice.
 Nominees and nominators for this award do not need to be ASH members for a nominee to be considered.

 The Henry M. Stratton Medal is named after the late Henry Maurice Stratton, co-founder of Grune and Stratton, the medical publishing house that first published ASH's journal Blood.
 The prize honors two senior investigators whose contributions to hematology both basic and clinical/translational research are well recognized and have taken place over a period of several years.
 Both nominees and nominators for this award must be ASH members.

-Named after the late William Dameshek, MD, a renowned hematologist, past president of ASH, and the first editor of Blood, the William Dameshek Prize is awarded to an individual who has made a recent outstanding contribution to the field of hematology.
+The William Dameshek Prize, named for the late William Dameshek, MD, a past president of ASH and the original editor of Blood, recognizes an early- or mid-career individual (50 years or younger) who has made recent outstanding contributions leading to a new fundamental understanding of hematology.
+This included basic, translational, and clinical research dealing with patients, health disparities, and outcomes research.
 Both nominees and nominators for this award must be ASH members.

-ASH is pleased to announce the eight scientists who have received 2016 Honorific Awards for their significant contributions to the understanding and treatment of hematologic diseases.
+ASH is pleased to announce the scientists who will receive ASH Honorific Awards in 2021 for their significant contributions to the understanding and treatment of hematologic diseases.

-- Wallace H. Coulter Award for Lifetime Achievement in Hematology - Thalia Papayannopoulou, MD
+- Wallace H. Coulter Award for Lifetime Achievement in Hematology: Harvey Lodish, PhD

-- E. Donnall Thomas Lecture and Prize - David Scadden, MD
+- E. Donnall Thomas Lecture and Prize: Connie Westhoff, PhD

-- Ernest Beutler Lecture and Prize - Zhu Chen, MD, PhD, and Hugues de Thé, MD, PhD
+- Ernest Beutler Lecture and Prize: Stephen Ansell, MD, PhD, and Margaret Shipp, MD